TANYA'S

 Online Pharmacies

-If you don't live near a pharmacy which can order fluids for you cheaply, you will probably want to use an online pharmacy.
-A case of 12 bags of 1000ml sub-Q fluid costs around US$50, including shipping.
+If you don't live near a pharmacy which can order fluids for you cheaply, you will probably have to use an online pharmacy.
+Availability and pricing vary widely because of regular nationwide fluid shortages.
 A prescription is required.

-The US Food & Drug Administration discusses precautions you should take when using online pharmacies.
-I only link to sites which I or members of Tanya's CRF Support Group have used personally.
+The US Food and Drug Administration discusses precautions you should take when using online pharmacies.
+Unless indicated otherwise, I only link to sites which I or members of Tanya's CKD Support Group have used personally.

 Lactated Ringers Solution (LRS)